How to Choose the Best Interactive Display for Business?

 Naturally, size matters too.

 When deciding on the size of an interactive flat panel display to suit your business needs, take a moment to consider the size of the meeting room.
-It’s also worth thinking of the size of the potential audiences you’ll have for your interactive screen.
+It’s also worth thinking of the size of the potential audience you’ll have for your interactive screen.

 There’s no specific rule when choosing a display screen size that fills the meeting room.
 Typically, 65” is fine for small-to-medium sized spaces or huddle spaces (less than 5 persons), while 75” is suitable for a medium-sized meeting room (5~10 persons), and 86″ is perfect for a board room area and beyond (more than 10 persons).
 AG Neovo provides 65”, 75”, and 86” to meet any of your meeting rooms’ requirements.